Roof Restoration or Roof Replacement? Experts Advice

 A roof restoration is the less expensive and invasive option, compared to a full replacement.

-Quick summary – the definition of a roof replacement
+Quick summary – the definition of a Roof Replacement

 A roof replacement, or a re-roof, is simply out with the old and in with the new.

-It’s the process of completely removing all of the old materials and replacing them with brand new ones which includes the support structure or roof trusses.
+It’s the process of completely removing all of the old materials and replacing them with brand new ones which includes the support structure or entire roof trusses.

 A re-roof is only really recommended if the roof isn’t a fit for a roof restoration, meaning there’s far too much damage to have it restored.
 Irrepairable damage and persistent problems are reasons to have a roof replaced rather than restored.